Virginia Fair Housing Office

 Other relevant factors supporting a reasonable cause recommendation based on the conclusion that the occupancy policies are pretextual would include evidence that the housing provider has:

 The Building Officials and Code Administrators handbook states that for health and safety reasons you need 70 square feet of bedroom space for one occupant.
 If you have more than one occupant you need 50 square feet per person.
-If you have a unit with one-bedroom that measures 10 x 8 or 80 square feet it would be too small for two people.
-But if you have a unit with one-bedroom that measures 10 x 16 it may be big enough for three people.
+If you have a unit with a one-bedroom that measures 10 x 8 or 80 square feet it would be too small for two people.
+But if you have a unit with a one-bedroom that measures 10 x 16 it may be big enough for three people.

 Housing providers should strive to balance the requirement to implement a reasonable occupancy standard against their right to protect their property from overcrowding.
 Housing providers should also strive to balance the requirement to implement a reasonable occupancy standard against their right to protect their investment.
-Under some circumstances a large unit with three bedrooms may reasonably accommodate seven or eight people without creating an overcrowded situation and without jeopardizing the housing provider's investment.
-Under other circumstances a unit with three bedrooms may only reasonably accommodate five people.
-Each situation and complex has to be evaluated based on its own merit.
+Under some circumstances, a large unit with three bedrooms may reasonably accommodate seven or eight people without creating an overcrowded situation and without jeopardizing the housing provider's investment.
+Under other circumstances, a unit with three bedrooms may only reasonably accommodate five people.
+Each situation and the complex has to be evaluated based on its own merit.